Expense policies are required to manage reimbursement requests of employees for expenses incurred on behalf of the organisation.

 To understand Expense Policies, first a quick summary of what expenses an employee can claim reimbursement for:

-- Travel
+-

-- Accommodation
+-

-- Others
+-

 What do Expense Policies do?

-Expense policies help you define the following
+Expense policies help you define the following.

 - Manage Expense Categories - used when raising an Expense request for Business Categories or Others under Trip Expenses.
 Typically, this would be sub-categories like food, public transport, hardware, miscellaneous expenses and so on

-- Manage Taxes - When you add a category, you can choose to assign one or more taxes applicable to that category.
-TeamNest lets you define taxes as per your state/country.
-When creating categories you can assign the taxes applicable to these categories.
-For e.g. Let’s assume GST is applicable in your country and further there are several GST rates.
-You can add each GST rate as a list in your Taxes master.
+E.g. Let’s assume GST is applicable in your country and further there are several GST rates.
+You can add each GST rate as a list in your Taxes Master.
 When creating a category say Food, you may apply 18% GST.
-But when creating a category like say Hotel stay, you may apply 28% GST
+But when creating a category like say Hotel stay, you may apply 28% GST.

 This becomes useful when you view the tax set-off.
 It shows you the amount of taxes you have already paid as part of the reimbursement request.
-This number can benefit your organisation if the laws in your state/country allows you a set-off against these taxes. - Manage Mileage - Set the default compensation amount per kilometre for fuel consumed when utilising self-owned vehicles for official purpose
+This number can benefit your organization if the laws in your state/country allow you a set-off against these taxes.

 Once you update these settings, your Expense Policy is ready.
 You can now apply it to one or more employees via a Master Policy